 Anecdotal experience tends to lead many people in the technology industry to suggest that growth (or newly ‘sexy’ or ‘hot’) companies rapidly head into difficulties at about the same time as they move from the seedy garages and crumbling buildings they started in to shiny new office buildings.
 The evidence has not been the subject of any formal study and so remains anecdotal, but instances are sufficiently frequent to render it difficult to reject the thesis.

 Suggested underlying reasons include, growing corporate bureaucracy and vanity with an attendant lack of close focus on the business and rising internal politics, distraction associated with the move, or the dispersal of employees (not all of whom may get desks in the shiny new office) and the segregation of management from the operative end of the business, harming communications and eliminating the coffee-pot effect/water-cooler channel.
 Another suggestion sometimes made is that “when your office is a dump, you’re inclined to go out and look for business; when your office is pleasant and comfortable, why not sit back and enjoy it?”
-Yet another suggests that as business managers and ordinary employees start to outnumber the owner-employees of a start-up business, their lower opportunities to gain wealth from the company’s success makes them less willing to sacrifice personal comfort.
+Yet another suggests that as business managers and ordinary employees start to outnumber the owner-employees of a start-up business, their lower opportunities to gain wealth from the company’s success make these later employees them less willing to sacrifice personal comfort.